ELELAB/MAVISp/README.md

 conda activate MAVISp_env
 ```

-3. you need to install two of the requirements, which is currently not on conda, using `pip`:
+3. you need to install the remaining requirements, using `pip`:

 ```
-pip install streamlit-aggrid osfclient
+pip install streamlit pandas pyyaml streamlit-aggrid osfclient
 ```

 ## Downloading the required files